codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 >Also notice that the name `main_clone` is reserved for the automatic clone that takes place in the beginning of pipelines that are linked to a git repository.
 You need to define which steps depend on it (probably the start of your graph) so that `git checkout` happens before the other steps.

-As an example let's assume that you have the following steps in a pipeline
+As an example, let's assume that you have the following steps in a pipeline

 1. A build step that creates a docker image
 1. A freestyle step that runs unit tests inside the docker image